leegilligana/PhotoLife/README.md

 deleted from our database.
 And the process repeats if the user wants to interact again later.

 ## Workflows
+***Metadata Extractor***<br />
+The user signs into their Google account and gives our site permissions -> the metadata extractor API retrieves all of the (new) photo metadata from the photos in their "PhotoLife" folder and saves them to the database with a unique identifier
+<br /><br />
+***Album Generator***<br />
+The user choose at least one filter that they want their group of folders to be sorted by for the new album(s) -> that request gets sent to the Album
+Generator API (which is merged with the Metadata Extractor API) -> the Album Generator API calls the database and retrieves all the photos that match the filter(s) chosen
+-> that list gets sent back to the API, which formats the data and sends it to the user's Google Drive -> in the Google Drive, a new "output" folder with the time and date it was created is created with a copy of all of the photos from the matching list that the API sent -> after all of the photos are uploaded, the user can retrieve their newly created album from their Google Drive
+<br /><br />
+***Profile Maker***<br />
+The user chooses which personal facts they want to be generated from their group of photos -> those options get sent to the Profile Maker API and the profile maker calls on the database to get the user's metadata -> that information is sent back the API, which then calculates the corresponding profile attributes of the user (like the average time their photos are taken) -> those results are sent to the front-end UI and displayed to the user.

 ## Requirements (Tools)
 - Visual Studio